richardlaugesen/ruvpy/README.md

 The RUV method has a foundation in Expected Utility Theory and as such requires a Utility function to be specified by the user.
 This maps an outcome from the economic model to decision-maker utility.
 Any custom function can be provided, and the following standard damage functions are implemented in the library:

+- Exponential utility
+- Isoelastic utility
-- Constant absolute risk aversion (CARA)
+- Hyperbolic absolute risk aversion

-- Constant relative risk aversion (CRRA)
-- Risk neutral (linear)
+These can, for example, be used to model constant absolute risk aversion (CARA), constant relative risk aversion (CRRA), and neurtral risk aversion.

 ### Damage functions